tonywaiweb/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 {% include codepen.html id="custom-toolbar-button" tab="js" %}

 This example adds two buttons to the toolbar.
-The first just inserts "It's my button!" into the editor when clicked.
+The first just inserts "It's my button" into the editor when clicked.
 ​
 The second button is an example of how onSetup works.
 This button inserts a `time` element containing the current date into the editor using a `toTimeHtml()` helper function - a simplified version of TinyMCE's [insertdatetime]({{site.baseurl}}/plugins/insertdatetime/) plugin.